hgoldstein95/hgoldstein95.github.io/index.md

 chance I can to learn and grow.
 I am **driven**, **focused**, and **goal-oriented**, and I bring those values to all of the work that I do.

-I am an undergraduate at Cornell University, studying Computer Science.
+I am a masters student at Cornell University, studying Computer Science.

 <br>